leellismith/RacingLine/README.md

 ## Typography and Color Scheme

-The site will use the font of ROBOTO throughout the website as it has many different styles.
+The site will use the font of ROBOTO throughout the website.

 The Color Scheme will include 3 main HEX colours -